kairos-io/kairos/README.md

 <hr>

-Kairos is an open-source project which brings Edge, cloud and bare metal lifecycle OS management into the same design principles with a unified Cloud Native API.
+Kairos (formerly `c3os`) is an open-source project which brings Edge, cloud and bare metal lifecycle OS management into the same design principles with a unified Cloud Native API.

 In a glance: